TIBCOSoftware/flogo/docs/content/development/flows/mapping.md

 }
 ```
 The above sample from REST Invoke Services-> Reply activity, Use REST Invoke to get [a pet](http://petstore.swagger.io/v2/pet/9233) from public [petstore](http://petstore.swagger.io/) services.
-First mapper to achieve getting pet's first[array index] id of tag and assign to id field of data attribute. and next mapper use a string concat function `string.concat(str1, str2, str3)` and assign function return to `description` field.
+First mapper to achieve getting pet's first[array index] id of tag and assign to id field of data attribute and next mapper use a string concat function `string.concat(str1, str2, str3)` and assign function return to `description` field.

 Type 5:
 ```json